Previous dayApril 27, 2026Next day

 7.9 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.2 earthquake 41 km NW of Toyah, Texas at 22:15 UTC on April 27, 2026.
+A magnitude 2.2 earthquake was recorded 41 km NW of Toyah, Texas on April 27, 2026 at 22:15 UTC.
 In the 72 hours after this event, the USGS recorded 3 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
-At a depth of 7.9 km, the event was shallow crustal.
+This was a shallow crustal earthquake, focused at 7.9 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 31.541°, -104.139°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27